 Description: Assist in the research, development and preparation of marketing and fundraising materials, including grant requests and other forms of fundraising activities.
 Assist in the writing of client and program stories for use in the development activities and for use in newsletters and monthly program messages.

-Description: Support the dog training activities through providing a family living environment for dogs preparing for placement.
+Description: Support the dog training activities through providing a supportive living environment for dogs preparing for placement.
 Provide continuing obedience training and socialization of dogs prior to trial placement with clients.
 Must live in reasonable proximity to D4D’s training center in order to bring the dog into the center for training activities during the week.
 Some foster work will include longer term placements prior to scent training.
 Participation will include monthly foster training class sessions at the training center.

 Limitations: Foster care volunteers must be non-smokers and live in a non-smoking environment.
 Foster care providers and their families cannot be diabetic due to the confusion for the dog during their scent discrimination training.